Sterile Technician Training: Learning Hand And Power Tools Operation

 Air Tools

-Pneumatic power tools must be restrained to the hose to prevent accidental disconnection.
+Air power tools should be used properly to avoid accidental disconnection.
 Safety clips are installed securely to deter attachments from being expelled.
-Also, never surpass the sterile technician‘s safe operating pressure, as hoses exceeding half an inch inside diameter must have a safety appliance at the source of the branch line to lessen pressure in the event of hose failure.
+Also, never surpass the sterile technician‘s safe operating pressure, as hoses exceeding half an inch inside diameter must have a safety appliance at the source of the branch line to lessen stress in the event of hose failure.

 Hand Tools

-Hand tools in sterile processing jobs, whether furnished by the branch or employee-owned, must be retained safely.
+Hand tools in sterile processing jobs must be retained safely, whether furnished by the branch or employee-owned.
 The tools should go through an examination process before each use.
 Dangerous hand tools on any campus worksite are harmful; thus, technicians must eliminate their use.
 They are basically for the designed objective.
 Impact equipment or tools must be free of mushroomed heads.
 Electric power-operated devices must be double-insulated or adequately grounded.
 Personal protective equipment (PPE) and other things must be worn while working with hand tools.

 Sterile process